-Many of you are probably planning your 2017 Walt Disney World vacations.
-This post helps you figure out ways to budget for the trip to make it cost less!
+As we ring in the new year, a great 2018 New Year’s Resolution is to spend less money on your Walt Disney World trip.
+This post helps you figure out ways to budget for the vacation to save money!
 To help you get the most out of your vacation dollars, we’re here with 10 money-saving tips for your next Walt Disney World vacation.
+(Last updated January 4, 2018.)

 We have been in both positions (I still vividly remember the days or ordering an extra bun so we could “split” a double cheeseburger at Cosmic Ray’s) and while we are able to splurge more now, we still pay careful attention to our spending and make every effort to get the most bang for our buck.
 After all, those wasted dollars could be the makings of another trip!

 With that, let’s dig into the list!

 Basically, for a small delivery fee, these stores will deliver groceries you order (you choose from a limited menu of what they offer at price points they set).
 It’s more expensive than going out and shopping yourself, but it’s cheaper than buying groceries from Disney gift shops.
 Plus, you save time (and potentially the cost of a rental car) by having the groceries delivered.

 Large drinks at Walt Disney World are over $3 a pop (no pun intended–used in the colloquial sense, as I don’t want to start a pop v. soda v. coke debate!).
 If you’re soda-addicted, you could be spending $10 or more per day on soda.
 I speak from first-hand experience, and I’ll be the first to admit I’m guilty of this.
 In looking over receipts from a recent trip, I was shocked at how much I had wasted on soda.